prisma/ecosystem-tests/packagers/npm/README.md

 ### Environment variables

-The environment variable `PACKAGERS_NPM_PG_URL` should point to a postgres database.
+The environment variable `DATABASE_URL` should point to a postgres database.

 In CI, it uses our internal e2e test database using `packagers-npm` as database URL.
 Please check our internal 1Password E2E vault for a ready-to-use environment variable or
 set up your own database and set the environment variable accordingly.